MuniScore™

 Benchmarks Tailored by Sector

 Every metric is scored against benchmarks calibrated for the municipality's sector.
-Cities, counties, school districts, and states are each evaluated against thresholds derived from their own structural realities — revenue flexibility, expenditure rigidity, fund-balance norms, and pension burdens differ materially across entity classes.
+Cities, counties, school districts, and states are each evaluated against thresholds derived from their own structural realities.
+Revenue flexibility, expenditure rigidity, fund-balance norms, and pension burdens all differ materially across entity classes.

 The chart on the right shows what this looks like in practice: the actual score density curves differ in shape, center, and dispersion across sectors.
-A school district with 30% reserves is strong for its sector but average for a city — sector-specific benchmarks correct for that systematic bias.
+A school district with 30% reserves is strong for its sector but average for a city, and sector-specific benchmarks correct for that systematic bias.

 Score density by sector